-SOC210 Marriage and Family Relationships
+SOC210 Marriage and Family Relationships 3 class hrs/wk, 3 cr.

 Uses a sociological approach to marriage, including preparation for marriage, mate selection, adjustment to marriage, marital problems to expect and solve, and changing styles of family relationships.
 Offered as needed.